-Policy CS3 - Spatial Strategy, the Settlement Hierarchy and the Countryside
+Policy LP3 - Spatial Strategy, the Settlement Hierarchy and the Countryside

 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
 Provision of new commercial and residential development by private developers, throughout the lifetime of the plan.
-Provision of adequate infrastructure by FDC, Fenland Local Strategic Partnership, NHS Cambridgeshire, GP consortia,, CCC, utility and infrastructure agencies, private developers to meet new demands throughout the lifetime of the plan (an Infrastructure Delivery Plan, or similar will be prepared in conjunction with a CIL, and will set out details on the necessary infrastructure projects that are required to implement the Core Strategy).
-Net additional dwellings and employment floor space completed by location (as per CS4 and CS5 categories).
-Number of net additional dwellings in the open countryside, not adjoining an existing settlement [as defined by Policy CS12].
+Provision of adequate infrastructure by FDC, Fenland Local Strategic Partnership, Cambridgeshire and Peterborough Clinical Commissioning Group CCC, utility and infrastructure agencies, private developers to meet new demands throughout the lifetime of the plan (an Infrastructure Delivery Plan, or similar will be prepared in conjunction with a CIL, and will set out details on the necessary infrastructure projects that are required to implement the Local Plan).
+Net additional dwellings and employment floor space completed by location (as per LP4 and LP5 categories).
+Number of net additional dwellings in the open countryside which are removed from and are not adjoining an existing settlement in the settlement hierarchy.
 Target to minimise.
 S.106 data to monitor the provision of infrastructure against the requirements of the Infrastructure Delivery Plan.
-Risks: